istenith/webdevs-guide/html.md

 ## Advanced
 - `iframe`
 - `template`
-- `canvas` Draw grapics on web platform.
+- `canvas` Draw graphics on web platform.

 **NOTE:** These aren't all features of HTML but the ones we found useful.